Extreme Weather, Severe Storms, Climate Emergencies

 Be aware that the signs of heat illness or dehydration may look different in older adults, or in young children.

-Check medications & OTC products to see if they can make you more sensitive to heat or sunlight.
+Medications & OTC products can make you more sensitive to heat or sunlight.

 Many commonly-used medications make their users more vulnerable to dehydration, sunburn, headaches, heat exhaustion or heat stroke.
 These links name several that do.
 If unsure, look up each medication in MedlinePlus to see if it lists sun sensitivity, heat sensitivity, dehydration, or light sensitivity as a possible side effect or precaution.
-If so, take extra precautions when temperatures are high or exposed to sun.
+If so, take extra precautions when temperatures are high, or when exposed to sunlight.

 As the U.S. continues to break records with extreme heat and longer heatwaves, we need to work on more systemic long-term solutions for people and animals.
 Until real changes are made to global warming, here are some stop-gap ways to manage: